scta/scta-rdf-schema/docs_source/scta-rdf-schema.md

 * sctap:citation
     - a string offering a best practice example of how this should be cited

+## Text
+  A super class for grouping work with expressions, manifestations, and transcriptions

 ## Work

 * role:author